Skip to main content

 For trips longer than a week, consider pairing a battery with a solar panel.
 A 50 to 100W folding solar panel can recharge a 300Wh battery in 4 to 6 hours of direct sunlight, giving you indefinite runtime as long as the sun cooperates.

-Portable solar panels (opens in new tab) in the 50 to 100W range cost $100 to $200 and fold flat for transport.
+Portable solar panels (opens in new tab) in the 50 to 100W range fold flat for transport.
 Match the panel to your battery brand for the best charging compatibility.

 Tips for Battery Travel